howaboutwe/rspec-style-guide/README.md

   end
   ```

-* Use Machinist (for dating) or Factory Girl (everything else) to
-  create test objects.
+* Use Factory Girl to create test objects.

 * Try to avoid mocking and stubbing, favoring test parameters or
   attributes instead.
 When resorting to mocking and stubbing, only